focus-editor/focus/LOG.md

     + Compare with the previous version
     + Create a panel for the search
     - Search for stuff, maybe start in the focus folder only for now
-        - Find all files (asynchronously?)
+        + Find all files
-            - Read the file async doc
+        - Open each file asynchronously, read the first N bytes from it and put into the results
         - Open each file and search using BMH first - maybe it's fast enough

 - Draw inactive cursors, but only if no search results are present